martiansideofthemoon/martiansideofthemoon.github.io/index.md

 ---
 {% include JB/setup %}

-My name is Kalpesh Krishna, and I will be starting a PhD in Computer Science at [UMass Amherst](http://cs.umass.edu/) in Fall 2018.
+My name is Kalpesh Krishna, and I am a first year PhD in Computer Science at [UMass Amherst](http://cs.umass.edu/).
 I recently graduated from the Electrical Engineering department at [IIT Bombay](http://iitb.ac.in).

 I maintain a list of my publications and research implementations under the [Research]({{ site.url }}/research) tab.
 To get an insight on my professional life so far, you can have a look at my [CV]({{ site.url }}/cv).